 You might have to restore the IBM Spectrum Protect database after a disaster.
 You can restore the database to the most current state or to a specified point in time.
-You must have full, incremental, or snapshot database backup volumes to restore the database.
+You must have full, incremental, or snapshot database backup volumes to restore the database to the current state or to a specified point in time.
+If you do not have the required backup volumes, you can still restore the database by re-creating the required backup files.